danieltjw/aifutures/README.md

 ---

+# Gender Freedom

+A lower scarcity environment will reduce the pressure for strict gender specialisation.

+Genders will have more freedom to explore a wider space.

+---

 ## The Age of Exploration

 This new age of exploration will necessitate a different way of thinking and carry with it the risk of change and the rewards of a much more vibrant world.